Projects and Items

 TankJoystick.coid

-Simulation of operating with joy stick a combat vehicle-type mobile robot.
-It is configured so that the robot explores with a light in a dark plant.
-In addition to the move operations, it is possible to change the direction of the turret (light) and turn on/off the light.
+Simulation of operating a tank-style mobile robot with a joystick.
+The setting involves exploring inside a dark plant by illuminating with the robot’s light.
+In addition to movement operations, you can change the direction of the turret (light) and turn the light ON/OFF

 GR001Sample.cnoid